kateharborne/SimSpin/docs/make_simspin_file.markdown

     | `Age` | the stellar age of each particle given in Gyr.
 For `nbody` models, these values are assigned by the function.
 For any hydrodynamical simulations, these values are pulled from the simulation file. |
     | `Initial_Mass` | the stellar mass of each star particle at the birth of the star (used for scaling spectra).
 For `nbody` models, these values are assigned by the function.
 We assume that the star has doubled in mass since its birth by default.
 For any hydrodynamical simulations, these values are pulled from the simulation file. |

-1. `gas_part` - *data.table* element containing properties of each gas particle contained within the simulation. (`NULL` if no gas particles are present in the simulation.)
+1. `gas_part` - A *data.table* element containing properties of each gas particle contained within the simulation. (`NULL` if no gas particles are present in the simulation.)

     | `ID` | the unique gas particle ID number. |
     | `x`, `y` and `z` | the gas particle positions in each of the 3 dimensions in kpc. |